 A Mutually Enriching Conversation

 Having done this with close to a thousand people, I’ve kept track of what they said happens in these favorite kinds conversations.
 I wonder if it fits your experiences.
-I have condensed their co-constructions into seventeen indicators.
+I have condensed their co-constructions into 17 indicators in 5 categories.